jason-hobbs/starter_bootstrap_devise/README.md

 ###Starter_Bootstrap

 This is a starter site for Ruby on Rails apps.
-It has Bootstrap 4, gritter notifications, Postgresql, Gravatar, Devise, and Font Awesome 5 built in.
+It has Bootstrap 4, toastr notifications, Postgresql, Gravatar, Devise, and Font Awesome 5 built in.
 Uses Ruby 2.5.13and Rails 5.2.1.
 Webpacker is also installed for integrating javascript frameworks.